springernature/scigraph/2017/hackday-2017-06-23/HACK-DAY-PREP.md

 ## Setting up

-1. Bring your Laptop & Charger
+1. Bring your laptop and charger.
-1. Install [Slack](https://slack.com/) - that'll be our main communication tool for the day!
+1. Install [Slack](https://slack.com/) which will be our main communication tool for the day.

 ## Read up on the Docs